 Newport, given its age and history, holds many tried-and-true facts that are shared among visitors and guests alike.
-These few facts are ones that took even us Newporter's by surprise...Be sure to share with us your favorite facts about Newport that we may have missed!
+These few facts are ones that took even us Newporters by surprise..

 1. The Unsinkable Truth

-Many passengers of the iconic Titanic were Newport residents and frequent visitors!
-Among them are those who survived: Margaret Tobin Brown, William Earnest Carter, William C. Dulles, Margaret B. Hayes, and those who unfortunately perished: James Clinch Smith (and family), George D. Widener (his wife survived), Karl Howel Behr, Richard Norris Williams, Clarence Bloomfield Moore.
+Many passengers of the iconic Titanic were Newport residents and frequent visitors.
+Among them are those who survived: Margaret Tobin Brown, William Earnest Carter, William C. Dulles, Margaret B. Hayes, and those who unfortunately perished: John Jacob Astor IV, James Clinch Smith (and family), George D. Widener (his wife survived), Karl Howel Behr, Richard Norris Williams, Clarence Bloomfield Moore.

 2. Two is better than one?

 It is when referring to the Levi Gale House, that beautiful white building sitting adjacent to the Touro Synagogue, was split into two and moved from its original location in Washington Square.

 Back in 1945, when the United Nations was looking for an ideal location, Newport was one whom proposed a bid.
 With the headquarters being Fort Adams, and office buildings being Ochre Court, Seaview Terrace and The Breakers.
 The committee rejected the offer...Hey, if they took the bid, Salve Regina University may not exist in Newport today!